Trump administration finalizes oil drilling plan in Alaska wildlife refuge | Headlines

 If found, oil production could begin in ANWR in about eight years, Bernhardt said, with activity lasting about 50 years.
 The 19 million acre (7.7 million hectares) refuge is home to wildlife populations including Porcupine caribou and polar bears and has been off-limits to drilling for decades.
 In recent months, several big U.S. banks have said recently they will not finance oil and gas projects in the Arctic region.

-The sloping terrain and lack of water makes ANWR less advantageous for drilling activity than the National Petroleum Reserve, or NPR-A, which occupies the westernmost part of the North Slope, scientists have said.
-The Gwich'in Steering Committee, which represents tribes that depend on the caribou for subsistence, tweeted that "the fight to protect the calving grounds of the porcupine caribou is not over."
+The sloping terrain and lack of water make ANWR less advantageous for drilling activity than the National Petroleum Reserve, or NPR-A, which occupies the westernmost part of the North Slope, scientists have said.
+The Gwich'in Steering Committee, which represents tribes that depend on the caribou for subsistence, tweeted that "the fight to protect the calving grounds of the Porcupine caribou is not over."

 ANWR has been tested only once for the potential to extract fossil fuels.
 Bernhardt said companies would bid on leases despite a lack of seismic testing that is a precursor to drilling.
 A year-end sale could thwart subsequent efforts by a potential Democratic administration in 2021 to stop drilling in ANWR.
 "I'm not really driven by the political dynamics" of the Nov.
 3 presidential election, Bernhardt said.

-Polls show the incumbent Republican Trump trailing challenger Joe Biden, a Democrat.
+Polls show the incumbent Republican Trump trailing challenger Biden, a Democrat.
+In a statement, Biden campaign spokesman Matt Hill said that if elected, the former vice president would permanently protect ANWR.
 Environmental group Earthjustice quickly promised to launch a legal challenge.

 Asked about the possibility of lawsuits, Bernhardt said he was "very comfortable with the lines that we drew in this case."
 Alaskan oil production has dwindled in the last three decades.
 The state currently produces roughly 500,000 barrels per day of crude oil, down from more than 2 million bpd in 1988, according to U.S. Energy Department figures.